caracal-pipeline/caracal/README.rst

     caracal -ct singularity -c ${your-configuration-file}

-For more detailed installation instructions, trouble-shooting tips and a full user manual please see `caracal.readthedocs.io <https://caracal.readthedocs.io>`_.
+For more detailed installation instructions, troubleshooting tips and a full user manual please see `caracal.readthedocs.io <https://caracal.readthedocs.io>`_.

 ==========
 New issues